In our ‘Inspiring Travelers‘ series, we talk to our dear friend Jai Bharathi, who has just finished the ‘Road to Mekong’ expedition.

 How did you plan such a long expedition?
 As this covered so many countries, talk about the regulatory requirements of the multi-country trip?

 Initially, it was just two countries and a few states in India.
 But with the support from Telangana Tourism, it grew bigger and we planned to cover 6 nations apart from India.
 The paperwork to cross land borders was of course very tedious.
-Especially because these routes had hardly seen few people crossing over land.
+Especially because these routes had hardly seen a few people crossing over land.
 And hence there were no set rules written anywhere on how this can be done.
 It was mandatory to hire a local guide and get the permissions to the routes we had planned.
 It was double trouble as we had another 8 member support crew traveling with us, which included the drivers and the production crew.

 Ministry of Tourism, India agreed to extend further support.
-They roped in Ministry of External Affairs to support us as this was to promote India’s tourism and especially women safety.
+They roped in the Ministry of External Affairs to support us as this was to promote India’s tourism and especially women safety.
 MEA informed all the Indian Embassies in the counties we were traveling to and they were of great help in expediting the paperwork required for the expedition to run smoothly.

 Taking the motorcycle from India and not hiring it in those counties was another big challenge.
 The paperwork to get the bikes cross the land borders wasn’t that easy either.